Bae Ye-bin

 Bae Ye-bin (born 7 December 2004) is a South Korean footballer who plays as a midfielder for WK League side Incheon Hyundai Steel Red Angels and the South Korea national team.
-She was selected to the 2023 FIFA Women's World Cup South Korean squad.

 Early life

 Bae was born in Pohang, South Korea, and began playing football in the fourth grade of elementary school.
 She has a younger sister, Bae Yoon-kyung, who also plays football.

 Youth career

 Bae attended Sangdae Elementary School, Pohang Hangdo Middle School, and Pohang Girls' Electrical High School, all known for their girls' football programmes.
 She then played for Uiduk University, helping her team to claim victory in four national tournaments in 2024.

 Club career

 In the 2025 WK League new players draft, Bae was signed in the second round of the draft by Incheon Hyundai Steel Red Angels.

 International career

+Bae was part of the South Korea U-20 squad that finished in third place at the 2024 AFC U-20 Women's Asian Cup and reached the round of 16 at the 2024 FIFA U-20 Women's World Cup.

 Bae received her first senior call up in 2022.
 She was a member of South Korea's squad at the 2023 FIFA Women's World Cup.
-She was part of the South Korea U-20 squad that finished in third place at the 2024 AFC U-20 Women's Asian Cup and reached the round of 16 at the 2024 FIFA U-20 Women's World Cup.